ardani/slim-common/readme.md

-The config system will first look at constants for config values&mdash;this makes it possible to use the PHP file `./config.php` to store configuration in code, *but you should only do this locally, for the convenience, and don't put your local configuration into versionc ontrol*.
+The config system will first look at constants for config values&mdash;this makes it possible to use the PHP file `./config.php` to store configuration in code, *but you should only do this locally, for the convenience, and don't put your local configuration into version control*.
 A configuration key named `"db1.host"` would be found in a constant named `DB1_HOST`&mdash;
 all uppercase, and the dots are replaced by underscores.